How to pick the best resume format to make sure your application stands out? Learn from our handy guide on resume formatting. Read more!

 How to Find Internships

 - Use Internship Finders or internship search engines like internships.com.
 You can also Google internships for great results.
+Try adding your location to refine your search: internships near me, or internships california will do the trick.
 See a list of the best internship websites below.

 - Go to Job Fairs.
 Sound outdated?
 That’s why most graduates avoid them and why you’ll stand out when you don’t.
 Go late to the event to get more time with hiring managers.